September 2023 Review

 We are aware of one report in September 2023 relating to the above:

 - A man from Kirkcaldy, Fife was fined £1500 after Border Force officials seized a Spanish blank-firing pistol he had bought “on impulse”.

 Sentences and Convictions

-We are aware of at least 26 reports in September 2022 of sentences for gun crime, including:
+We are aware of at least 49 reports in September 2023 of sentences and convictions for gun crime, including: